Frantt21/Scrup/README.md

 - Pause support: the progress bar and timer freeze when paused and resume when playing.
 - Small icon: an optional app icon can appear in the presence thumbnail.
 It is configured in the Discord Developer Portal.

-### Settings
-- Keyboard shortcuts: a full categorized list is shown in the settings screen.
-- Cache limit: choose from presets between 512 MB and unlimited, or open the cache folder directly.
-- Lyrics mode: toggle the word-by-word karaoke sweep and silence skip.
-- Discord toggle: enable or disable Rich Presence.
-- Language: switch between eight languages.
-The choice persists between sessions.
-- Playlist recalculation: recalculate artwork palettes for all songs in a playlist.

 ## Requirements

 - Flutter SDK stable with desktop support for Windows, Linux or macOS.